rouvinerh/SecJournal/websec/disclosed-bugs/accepted/algolia-api.md

 ## Discovery

 I was looking at a rather static site and wanted to search for something.
-This was when I noticed a search function powered by Algolia being present:
+That's when I noticed a search function powered by Algolia:

 ![](../../../.gitbook/assets/algolia-api-image.png)